MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 Platform Build
 ==============

+The MicroEJ Platform can be built either from the SDK or from the :ref:`MMM CLI <mmm_cli>`.
-To build the MicroEJ Platform, perform as a regular :ref:`mmm_module_build`:
+To build the MicroEJ Platform from the SDK, perform a regular :ref:`mmm_module_build`:

   - Right-click on the Platform Configuration project,
   - Select :guilabel:`Build Module`.

+To build the MicroEJ Platform from the MMM CLI:

+  - Set the ``eclipse.home`` property to the path of your SDK, using ``-Declipse.home=<path>`` in the command line or using the :ref:`mmm_cli_shared_configuration`.
+  - Execute the command: ``mmm``

-  - The build starts and the build logs are redirected to the integrated console.
+In both cases the build starts and the build logs are redirected to the integrated console.
 Once the build is terminated, you should get the following message:

     .. code-block:: console
       :emphasize-lines: 3,4,5,6